Robust Sensitivity Analysis for Stochastic Systems: Mathematical Developments for Finite Horizon Problems

-where $\mathcal{S}_T$ is the symmetric group of all permutations of $\mathbf{x}=(x_1,\ldots,x_T)$.
+where $\mathcal{S}_T$ is the symmetric group of all permutations of $\mathbf{x}_T=(x_1,\ldots,x_T)$.
 The summation in \eqref{bar S} has $T!$ number of terms.
-By construction, the value of $\bar{S}_h$ is invariant to any permutations of its arguments.
-In the case of $T=2$, $\bar{S}_h$ is the same as $S_h$ defined in \eqref{symmetrization}, but the difference is apparent when $T>2$.
+Obviously, by construction the value of $S_h$ is invariant to any permutation of its arguments.